pytorch/data/docs/source/migrate_to_nodes_from_utils.rst

         # Now let's batch sampler indices together
         node = tn.Batcher(node, batch_size=batch_size, drop_last=drop_last)

-        # Create a Map Function that accepts a list of indices, applies getitem to it, and then collates them
+        # Create a Map Function that accepts a list of indices, applies getitem to it, and
+        # then collates them
         map_and_collate = MapAndCollate(dataset, collate_fn or default_collate)

         # MapAndCollate is doing most of the heavy lifting, so let's parallelize it.
+We could
-We could choose process or thread workers.
+        # choose process or thread workers.
+Note that if you're not using Free-Threaded
-        # Note that if you're not using Free-Threaded Python (eg 3.13t) with -Xgil=0, then multi-threading might result
+        # Python (eg 3.13t) with -Xgil=0, then multi-threading might result in GIL contention,
-        # in GIL contention, and slow down training.
+        # and slow down training.
         node = tn.ParallelMapper(
             node,
             map_fn=map_and_collate,
             num_workers=num_workers,
-            method="process",
-            in_order=True,
+            method="process",  # Set this to "thread" for multi-threading in_order=True,
         )